At least 29 children killed in strike on Yemen bus

 Saudi Arabia shot down a missile fired by the Huthis on Wednesday, with debris killing a Yemeni man and wounding 11 others, the coalition said.

-The missile was fired from the rebel-held Yemeni province of Amran towards Jizan, the coalition said.
+The missile was fired from the rebel-held Yemeni province of Amran towards the Saudi city of Jizan, the coalition said.

-"The coalition will take all necessary measures against the terrorist, criminal acts of the Huthi militia, such as recruiting child soldiers, throwing them in battlefields and using them as tools," coalition spokesman Turki al-Maliki said, referring to Thursday´s attack.

 Comments